 Prime numbers and the law of Tetraktys.
-The first were Pythagoras limit, the second an enigma that continues today.
+The first was Pythagoras’ limit, and the second was an enigma that continues today.
 The basis of Pythagoras school musical theory.

-Arturo Reghini (1878-1946) was an italian mason, writer of renowned essays on esotericism and, almost all, a mathematician.
-His book “ I Numeri Sacri nella Tradizione Pitagorica Massonica” or “ Sacred Numbers in Traditional Pythagorean Masonry” posthumous published in Roma 1947, soon became a reference texts for the understanding of the remaining enigmas on the Pythagorean mathematics: the sacred parts, from a masonic and sapiential point of view.
-Among them, the Pythagorean Laws of Acoustics.
+Arturo Reghini (1878-1946) was an Italian mason, writer of renowned essays on esotericism, and, almost all, a mathematician.
+His book “ I Numeri Sacri nella Tradizione Pitagorica Massonica” or “ Sacred Numbers in Traditional Pythagorean Masonry” posthumous published in Roma 1947, soon became a reference text for the understanding of the remaining enigmas on the Pythagorean mathematics: the sacred parts, from a masonic and sapiential point of view.
+Among them are the Pythagorean Laws of Acoustics.

-For the restoration of the sapiential implications in the Pythagorean mathematics, as well an explanation of Tetraktys from the beginning, you can go at Arturo Reghini, Sacred Pythagorean Numbers.
+To restore the sapiential implications in Pythagorean mathematics and an explanation of Tetraktys from the beginning, you can go to Arturo Reghini, Sacred Pythagorean Numbers.
 Part 1.

 My translation from “I Numeri Sacri nella Tradizione Pitagorica Massonica”, Chap 3:

-In addition to the essential Tetractys ancients considered other Tetractys or quadruple or quaternion, and Plutarch distinguishes several of them (1).
-He called Pythagorean the one composed by the first four odd numbers and the first four even numbers, that’s to say (1 + 2) + (3 + 4) + (5 + 6) + (7 + 8) = 36
+In addition to the essential Tetractys, ancients considered other Tetractys, quadruple, or quaternion, and Plutarch distinguishes several of them (1).
+He called Pythagorean the one composed of the first four odd numbers and the first four even numbers, that’s to say (1 + 2) + (3 + 4) + (5 + 6) + (7 + 8) = 36

-If you have numbers instead of segments a, b, c, and d the definition of arithmetical ratio and arithmetic average is the same.
-Similarly, it has geometrical ratio between four numbers when a : b = c : d, and in the case of continuous proportion that is, if b = c and the proportion becomes a: b = b: c, and b is the proportional average between a and c, and has b = √ a c
+If you have numbers instead of segments a, b, c, and d, the definition of arithmetical ratio and the arithmetic average are the same.
+Similarly, it has a geometrical ratio between four numbers when a : b = c : d, and in the case of a continuous proportion, that is, if b = c and the proportion becomes a: b = b: c, and b is the proportional average between a and c, and has b = √ a c

-If you have numbers instead of segments the definition of geometric proportion is the same, and the average segment proportional between two segments a and c is also called the geometric average.
-This segment can always been build in Pythagorean geometry, even if the given segments are not commensurable, by means of an application of the Pythagorean theorem, and this building and the demonstration of the Pythagorean theorem are independent of the postulate of parallels or Euclid postulate, as we shown in another study (3).
+If you have numbers instead of segments, the definition of geometric proportion is the same, and the average segment proportion between two segments, a and c are also called the geometric average.
+This segment can always be built in Pythagorean geometry, even if the given segments are not commensurable, employing an application of the Pythagorean theorem, and this building and the demonstration of the Pythagorean theorem are independent of the postulate of parallels or Euclid postulate, as we have shown in another study (3).

-It is said in the end that the four numbers a, b, c, d are in harmonic proportion when their inverse are in arithmetic proportion that’s to say when
+It is said in the end that the four numbers a, b, c, and d are in harmonic proportion when their inverse is in an arithmetic proportion, that’s to say when

 Thus the number b is the harmonious average between a and c when b is equal to the arithmetic average of the inverse of a and c.
-This definition differs from the definition handed down by the tarentine pythagorean Archytas in his piece but is equal to it, and from the two definitions we derive the same consequences.
-From the definition of harmonic average that from the relation
+This definition differs from the definition handed down by the Tarentine Pythagorean Archytas in his piece.
+Still, it is equal to it, and we derive the same consequences from the two definitions.
+From the definition of harmonic average, from the relation

 and here above it is obtained: